platformsh/platformsh-docs/docs/src/development/local/lando.md

 weight: 1
 ---

-[Lando](https://docs.lando.dev) is third-party local development tool for which several stacks are available (LAMP, LEMP, MEAN).
+[Lando](https://docs.lando.dev) is a third-party local development tool for which several stacks are available (LAMP, LEMP, MEAN).
 Lando supports Platform.sh PHP projects out of the box through a plugin.
 The Lando Platform.sh plugin can read your Platform.sh configuration files and produce an equivalent local environment using Docker.